Qualitative Reasoning Group

 Klenk, M., Forbus, K., Tomai, E., Kim,H., and Kyckelhahn, B. (2005).
 Solving Everyday Physical Reasoning Problems by Analogy using Sketches.
 Proceedings of 20th National Conference on Artificial Intelligence (AAAI-05), Pittsburgh, PA.
 [QR: Common Sense Reasoning]

 Paritosh, P. and Forbus, K. (2005).
 Analysis of Strategic Knowledge in Back of the Envelope Reasoning.
-In Proceedings of the 20th National Conference on Artificial Intelligence (AAAI-05), Pittsburgh, PA.
+Proceedings of the 20th National Conference on Artificial Intelligence (AAAI-05), Pittsburgh, PA.
 [QR: Common Sense Reasoning]

 Sanghi, M., Paritosh P.K. and Thomas, R. (2005).
 Sub-linear Algorithms for Landmark Discovery from Black Box Models.
 In M. Hofbaur, B. Rinner and F. Wotawa (Eds.), Proceedings of the 19th International Workshop on Qualitative Reasoning (QR-05) (pp. 60).
 Graz, Austria: QR-05.
 [QR: Engineering Problem Solving]

-Tomai, E., Lovett, A., Forbus, K., & Usher, J. (2005).
+Tomai, E., Lovett, A., Forbus, K., and Usher, J. (2005).
 A Structure Mapping Model for Solving Geometric Analogy Problems.
 Proceedings of the 27th Annual Conference of the Cognitive Science Society, Stressa, Italy, 2190-2195.
 [QR: Qualitative Spatial Reasoning]

 Yan, J. and Forbus, K. (2005).
 Similarity-based qualitative simulation.
 Proceedings of the 27th Annual Meeting of the Cognitive Science Society.
 [Analogy and Similarity]